-Common stock offered by A. O. Smith Corporation 3,500,000 shares Common stock to be outstanding after the offering 18,718,012 shares Class A common stock outstanding before and after the offering 8,638,989 shares Common stock and class A common stock outstanding after the offering 27,357,001 shares Use of proceeds We expect to use the net proceeds of the offering to reduce debt under our multi-year credit facility New York Stock Exchange symbol of common stock AOS of factors you should consider carefully before deciding to buy our common stock
+Common stock offered by A. O. Smith Corporation 3,500,000 shares Common stock to be outstanding after the offering 18,718,012 shares Class A common stock outstanding before and after the offering 8,638,989 shares Common stock and class A common stock outstanding after the offering 27,357,001 shares Use of proceeds We expect to use the net proceeds of the offering to reduce debt under our multi-year credit facility New York Stock Exchange symbol of common stock AOS Risk factors See the section entitled "Risk Factors" on page 9 for a discussion of factors you should consider carefully before deciding to buy our common stock